 You have no items in your shopping cart.

 If you’re new to locs, or new to the pool, you may be wondering how your locs and the pool get along.
 With many things in life there are some do’s and don’ts to help guide you through your next Spring Break or Summer vacation.
-We hope you have some travel size bottles handy because swimming is an activity your body, mind and soul don’t want you passing up.
+Allong with the Dr Locs Travel sized kit of course here are a few of the essentials for swimming with locs.

 We’re going to leave behind the list of don’ts and leave that part up to you.
 The best advice we can give you is not to overlook the TLC your locs love and need in order to look and feel as good as you should on your next trip to the pool.
 Don’t be afraid to make a big splash.